There and Back Again: Mapping and Factorising Cosmological Observables: Abstract

 \section{Abstract}

-Cosmological correlators encode invaluable information about the wavefunction that characterises the state of the primordial universe.
-In this \textit{letter} we present a simple yet novel duality between correlators and wavefunction coefficients that is valid to all orders in the loop expansion.
-The duality manifests itself as a $\mathbb{Z}_4$ symmetry in the correspondence between correlators and the physical parts of wavefunction coefficients.
-To demonstrate the power of the duality already at tree-level, we derive a correlator-to-correlator factorisation (CCF) formula for the parity-odd part of cosmological correlators that relates $n$-point observables to lower-point ones via a series of diagrammatic cuts.
-These relations are in principle testable as they involve observables defined for arbitrary physical kinematics (i.e. without performing any analytic continuation or taking any soft limits).
-For $n=4$, the CCF formula provides a relation between the parity-odd part of the trispectrum of curvature perturbations, the bispectra involving two curvature perturbations and an additional state with a complementary series mass and integer spin, and the power spectrum of this additional state.
+Cosmological correlators encode invaluable information about the wavefunction of the primordial universe.
+In this \textit{letter} we present a duality between correlators and wavefunction coefficients that is valid to all orders in the loop expansion and manifests itself as a $\mathbb{Z}_4$ symmetry.
+To demonstrate the power of the duality, we derive a correlator-to-correlator factorisation (CCF) formula for the parity-odd part of cosmological correlators that relates $n$-point observables to lower-point ones via a series of diagrammatic cuts.
+These relations serve as the first example of physically testable cutting rules as they involve observables defined for arbitrary physical kinematics.
+We further show how the duality allows us to translate the cosmological optical theorem for wavefunction coefficients into statements about cosmological correlators.